 - Otherwise, 10 years- life.

 There is no parole in the federal prison system.
-This means if you are convicted of sex trafficking of a minor in federal court, you will spend your entire sentence in prison, less only a small amount of time off, if any, for good behavior.
+This means if you are convicted in federal court, you will spend your entire sentence in prison, less only a small amount of time off, if any, for good behavior.

 Colorado Legal Defense Group